 Also, while studying logic games, you must practice diagramming on a piece of scratch paper.
 This step will probably be the most significant transition.

-But no matter which test version you take, you can get the advice and information you need to maximize your score by signing up for my free LSAT newsletter.
+Also, don’t forget: you can get the advice and information you need to maximize your score by signing up for my free LSAT newsletter.

 Sign up for my LSAT newsletter!